shadow

 Chester UK .
 October 18th and 19th 2025

-We are still working on completing a great panel of Speakers for you!
+We are working on completing a great panel of Speakers for you!

 Follow INPP in the Social Media or sign-in to our newsletter to receive updates on the Conference Program.